 For more information, contact the Club Sports Office at email@example.com or 504-314-2862.

-The Tulane University Club Sports Handbook contains all club sport policies and procedures as well as detailed information regarding the items listed below.
+The Club Sports Handbook contains all club sport policies and procedures along with detailed information regarding the items listed below.
 All club officers are responsible for knowing the handbook and communicating its contents to their respective teams.

 Registering an Away Event - any event your organization is not hosting including travel trips and events in the greater New Orleans area

 Registering a Home Event - any event your organization is hosting either on or off campus